Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 "I worry about my children.
 I don't know when this war will stop," says Mary.
 "There is no good news.
 There is only talk of fighting and attacks.
 The children have no food to eat.
 The children have no school to go to.
 Our children are becoming soldiers."

 Across the country, children can't learn, people can’t work, farmers can’t plant — all they can do is hope to survive until there is an end to the vicious fighting.
-Find out how we get kids to class during conflict ▸

 How bad is the food crisis?

-A massive humanitarian effort helped prevent widespread famine in 2014, but the situation is desperate again.
+A massive humanitarian effort helped prevent widespread starvation in 2014, but the situation is desperate again.
 Ongoing violence continues to keep people from their homes, damage markets and disrupt planting, all of which keeps families from getting the food they need to survive.

 Why did the humanitarian situation deteriorate so quickly?